 Avisoft-RECORDER Getting Started

-1. Install the soundcard, sound interface or data acquisition board that you intend to use with Avisoft-RECORDER.
+1. Install the soundcard, audio interface or data acquisition device that you intend to use with Avisoft-RECORDER.

 2. Configure Avisoft-RECORDER from the Options > Configuration... dialog box.
 Note that Avisoft RECORDER is based on a concept that is completely different from other common sound recording applications.
 Starting and stopping recording sessions can be controlled by a wide range of trigger events (simple keyboard or joystick button hits, exceeding a certain sound level threshold, timer, …).
 In conventional recording applications a recording session can usually only be initiated by clicking at a button.